diegolamonica/EUCookieLaw/readme.md

 * `EUCOOKIELAW_BANNER_DISAGREE_LINK` the link to reject the consent.
 To let this script to manage by its own the rejection, the querystring on this link must contain also the argument **`__eucookielaw=disagree`**.
   this mean that if the link is `http://example.com/my-page.html?arg1=a&arg2=b` then you should append the suggested argument as follows: `http://example.com/my-page.html?arg1=a&arg2=b&__eucookielaw=disagree`.

+* `EUCOOKIELAW_IGNORED_URLS` the list of site urls where not to apply the cookie policy.
+The list of urls must be separated by new line character (`\n`).
+  In the URL is allowed the `*` wildchar that means everything.
+  **Few Examples:**
+  If you type `/sitemap.xml` as one of the ignored URL then, the exact match will be ignored.
+  If you type `*/sitemap.xml` everything that ends with `/sitemap.xml` will be ignored.
+  If you type `/sitemaps/*` everything in the site directory `/sitemaps/` will be ignored.
+  If you type `/folder/*.xml` everything in the `/folder/` directory that has `.xml` extension will be ignored.

 ### How to manage by your own the reconsider link